-To conclusive, the fuzzy logic algorithm is really easy to understand and implement, but it requires with a stable environment, or it will always needs much hand works to adjust the system to get the best answer.
-In fuzzy logic, it’s more likely to be a “human given” artificial intelligence, because the programmer will decide all the logic to be a look up table, and the agent will pick the best choice as output.
-Both ANN and fuzzy logic can find the best answer if the agent has enough information, ANN is more repeatable but hard to set up, and fuzzy logic is easy to set up but needs lots of hand work and easier to get effect from outer factors.
+To conclude, the fuzzy logic algorithm is really easy to understand and to implement.
+It, however, requires a stable environment, or it will always need adjusting in order to obtain the best results.
+With fuzzy logic, it is more of a “human given” artificial intelligence, because the programmer decides all the logic to be a look up table, and the agent will pick the best choice as output.
+Both ANN and fuzzy logic can find the best answer if the agent has enough information.
+ANN is easier to replicate but hard to set up, while fuzzy logic is easy to set up but needs a lot of adjustments to be effective.